“Judy has never been in better form than she is now…” – Louella Parsons, 1958

 July 24, 1955: This article and advertisement/order form appeared in the Sioux Falls, South Dakota Argus Leader promoting Judy’s upcoming concert there scheduled for September 14th.
 That concert never happened.
 This engagement was one of the casualties of Judy and Sid canceling the rest of the tour after the July 19th show in Vancouver, British Columbia, Canada (see third clipping above from August 11th).
 Luft cited a clause in the contract that stated Judy could cancel the dates without repercussions if she was needed for film or television work.
 The result was Judy’s first TV special which aired on September 24, 1955, not long after Judy signed a recording contract with Capitol Records that August.

-July 24, 1958: Louella Parsons gives a detailed account of Judy singing at her home during a party apparently given by Parsons.
+July 24, 1958: Louella Parsons gave a detailed account of Judy singing at her home during a party apparently given by Parsons.
 This is a great example of the many stories told in awe by those in the Hollywood social scene about how Judy would sing her heart out at parties, sometimes all night if she were up to it.
 It’s unfortunate that no one recorded Judy during one of these parties.
 I still have hope that at some point a recording will surface.

 Hopper’s column was written well before July 24th as evidenced by her mention of Judy’s upcoming premiere at the Coconut Grove on July 23rd.